 To date more than 19,000 schools have signed up to the School Games website, which will provide more than 150,000 young people with a competitive experience, with more than 11,000 young volunteers supporting these events.

 School Games is being delivered through partnerships and the national partnership consists of:

 - The Department for Digital, Culture, Media and Sport, who have overall policy leadership, supported by the Department for Education and the Department of Health

 - Sport England, who is the Lottery distributor and is supporting the engagement of sports governing bodies and county sports partnerships, and is a key partner in shaping the strategic direction of the programme

-- The British Paralympic Association, who bring the vision and inspiration of the Paralympics to the Games
+- The British Paralympic Association, who bring the vision and inspiration of the Paralympic Games to the School Games

-- The Youth Sport Trust, who is commissioned by Sport England to provide development support to schools, sports and other local partners.
-Sport England work closely with the Youth Sport Trust to deliver the School Games at Level 1-3 and also the Level 4 School Games.
+- The Youth Sport Trust, which is commissioned by Sport England to provide development support to schools, sports and other local partners.
+Sport England work closely with the Youth Sport Trust to deliver the School Games at all levels

-- File size: 156KB School Games Exec Summary Sport England Response 2012 Download
+- School Games Exec Summary Sport England Response 2012 File size: 0.15MB Download

-- File size: 247KB School Games Review Exec Summary.pdf Download
+- School Games Review Exec Summary.pdf File size: 0.24MB Download